Peter Jacques

-Peter Jacques (born 29 March 1973) is an English professional darts player who competes in events of the Professional Darts Corporation (PDC).
+Peter Jacques (born 29 March 1973) is an English professional darts player who formerly competed in Professional Darts Corporation (PDC) events.

 Career

+Jacques works at the Royal Mail.

+2017

-Works at Royal Mail.
-Jacques attempted to win a PDC Tour Card in 2017, but after putting himself in a good position after three days, he did not appear for the fourth day, and subsequently did not receive a card.
+He attempted to win a PDC Tour Card at Q-School, but after putting himself in a good position after three days, he did not appear for the fourth day, and subsequently did not receive a card.

-He made the final of the first Players Championship event of 2017 in Barnsley, but lost 1–6 in the final to Alan Norris.
+He made the final of the first Players Championship event of 2017 in Barnsley, but lost the final to Alan Norris 6–1.

 In May 2017, Jacques won a PDC Challenge Tour event, defeating Wayne Jones 5–4 in the final.
 He would win another Challenge Tour event in September, again defeating Jones, this time 5–2.

 He acquired the nickname "The Terrier" late in 2017, sharing the nickname of the football team he supports, Huddersfield Town.

+In 2017 Jacques hit a nine dart finish in the Coral UK Qualifier fourth round.

+2019

+Jacques hit a nine darter at the 2019 PDC Unicorn Challenge Tour Event 4.